Monogramm/docker-frappe/README.md

 # Reinstall database.
 If set to 1, database will be resinstalled.
 This should only be used for dev / test environments
 FRAPPE_REINSTALL_DATABASE=

+# Build options passed to the bench build command.
+Can be used with --restore to copy the public assets instead of symlinking them
+FRAPPE_BUILD_OPTIONS=

 FRAPPE_LOGGING=1

 GOOGLE_ANALYTICS_ID=